zenkodr/surrealdb-mcp-server/memory-bank/progress.md

 *   **npm Publication:**
     *   Created `.npmignore` file to control which files are published to npm
     *   Verified build process works correctly
-    *   Published to npm registry as versions 0.1.0 and 0.1.1
+    *   Published to npm registry as versions 0.1.0, 0.1.1, and 0.1.2
-    *   Updated README with correct GitHub repository URL
+    *   Improved README with clearer installation and usage instructions
+    *   Fixed JSON examples in README to remove comments
+    *   Added note clarifying that no manual installation is required when using npx
 *   Memory Bank core files are initialized and being updated.

 ## What's Left to Build (Phase 3 - Finalization & Publication)

-1.  **Create GitHub Release:** Create a release on GitHub with release notes for v0.1.1.
+1.  **Create GitHub Release:** Create a release on GitHub with release notes for v0.1.2.
 2.  **(Optional) Comprehensive Tests:** Implement automated tests covering all tools and edge cases.
 3.  **(Optional) Test Script:** Add a `test` script to `package.json` once a testing framework is chosen.
 4.  **(Optional) Improve Dev Script:** Consider switching from `ts-node` to `tsx` for potentially better performance.